Core Program Application

 • Systems builds involving any performance-sensitive or reliability problem

-We care a lot about whether you can articulate your assumptions, mistakes, and next steps — not just show us a screenshot.
+We care a lot about whether you can articulate your assumptions, mistakes, and next steps.
+A screenshot alone tells us very little.

 Do interesting things outside academics actually help?

 But they are a plus, not a requirement.
 You don't need a cinematic backstory.
-Strong curiosity and follow-through are still the core signal — everything else amplifies it.
+Strong curiosity and follow-through are still the core thing.
+Everything else just adds texture.

 What weakens an application?